 Now, molting isn’t all about egg production.
 If it was, we wouldn’t have molting roosters too!
 Molting helps ALL of our birds prepare for winter.
 As winter approaches, most of us are going to get our warm cozy blankets out of storage.
 Your birds are essentially doing the same thing by dropping old feathers and replacing them with new and healthy feathers.
 Chickens keep themselves warm by fluffing up their feathers, trapping air, and warming that trapped air with their body heat.
 This is very similar to the way a blanket works!
 Also, at 105oF to 107oF, a chicken’s body temperature is much higher than a human.
 New and healthy feathers help birds trap more of this warm air; thus, keeping them more comfortable during the colder winter months.

 Try Kalmbach Feeds® for Healthy, Happy Chickens

-At Kalmbach Feeds we take the health of your chickens seriously.
-To learn more about raising backyard chickens check out the Kalmbach Feeds blog.
-To find out more about our animal feed as well as where to get it click here.
+At Kalmbach Feeds, we take the health of your chickens seriously.
+To learn more about raising backyard chickens, check out the Kalmbach Feeds chicken blog.